ghleprogramer/cs50-final-project/README.md

 for clear and fast setting of the values for the options.
 And strstr and strtod for simple string processing.

-### finishing thoughts
+### Finishing Thoughts
-Over all writing the project and a great learning experience that taught me a lot about project building and management, and I am glad I got to do it and learn programming with the amazing people of CS50.
+Overall writing the project and a great learning experience that taught me a lot about project building and management, and I am glad I got to do it and learn programming with the amazing people of CS50.